Lalla Abla bint Tahar

 She was the daughter of Prince Moulay al-Tahar, a son of Sultan Hassan I of Morocco and twin brother of Sultan Moulay Yusef.
 She also has alleged Glaoua (Glawa) origins.
-She allegedly was married in 1926 even though the Palace always denied, being only a seventeen-years-old, it would've been a minor, the royal official version tells the date as 1928.
+It is alleged that she was married in 1926, despite the Palace's consistent denial that she was a minor at the time, given her age of seventeen years.
+The royal official version of events stipulates the year as 1928.

 She married her first cousin Sultan Mohammed V of Morocco in 1926 or 1928.